 You may think that Idaho is a cold place.
 In the winter, you shut all your doors (fast!), crank the furnace up, and huddle in the corner next to your space heater to wait out the long months until summer.
 The first part is true.
 Idaho's temperatures drop significantly during the winter.
 But the second part is ridiculous.
 Idahoans revel in the winter, participating in winter sports like skiing, snowboarding, and snowshoeing.
 Troops of hardcore boy scouts even camp in the snow.
 But you don't have to camp outside in a snow tunnel you've dug yourself to enjoy the best of Idaho's winter.
-In fact, there is a place where you can go tubing, watch a parade, attend a concert, look at snow sculptures, and then spend the night in a cozy cabin with your friends and family.
+In fact, there is a place where you can go tubing, watch a parade, attend a concert, look at snow sculptures, and then spend the night in a cozy cabin with your friends.
 This is the Winter Carnival in the scenic town of McCall, Idaho.

 What is the Winter Carnival?